• Facebook

 • Aperol Spritz

-Did you try this cranberry bourbon smash?
+Did you try this cranberry bourbon cocktail?

 If you loved this bourbon cranberry smash cocktail, I would appreciate it so much if you would give this recipe a ⭐️star review⭐️!
 Also, be sure to snap a picture of your finished dish and share it with me on Instagram using the hashtag #platingsandpairings and tagging me @platingsandpairings.